 Fun Fact: The first ever mince pie eating contest was held in 2006 and the winner consumed 46 pies in one sitting!

-So with that perspective, 12 pies in 12 days isn’t so bad, is it?
+So from that perspective, 12 pies in 12 days isn’t so bad, is it?

 Traditional Mince Pies

-- Pie crust dough (enough for two crusts) or recipe as follows:
+- Pie crust dough (enough for two crusts) or homemade crust as follows: